Quansight-Labs/numpy_pytorch_interop/RFC.md

 ### Design decisions

-The two main ideas driving the design of this compatibility layer are the following:
+The main ideas driving the design of this compatibility layer are the following:

+1. The goal is to transform valid NumPy programs into their equivalent PyTorch
-1. The behavior of the layer should be as close to that of NumPy as possible
+2. The behavior of the layer should be as close to that of NumPy as possible
-2. The layer follows the most recent NumPy release
+3. The layer follows the most recent NumPy release

 The following design decisions follow from these:

+**A superset of NumPy**.
+Same as PyTorch has spotty support for `float16` on CPU, and less-than-good support for `complex32`, NumPy has a number of well-known edge-cases.
+The decision of translating just valid NumPy programs, often allows us to implement a superset of the functionality of NumPy with more predictable and consistent behavior than NumPy itself.

+**Exceptions may be different**.
+We avoid entirely modelling the exception system in NumPy.
+As seen in the implementation of PrimTorch, modelling the error cases of a given system is terribly difficult.
+We avoid this altogether and we choose not to offer any guarantee here.

 **Default dtypes**.
 One of the most common issues that bites people when migrating their codebases from NumPy to JAX is the default dtype changing from `float64` to